How to Make Felt Letters of the Alphabet

 Homemade letters of the alphabet are easy to make and fun to use in literacy activities.

-You can also make your own felt board and start using the colorful felt letters.
+Make your own felt board and start using the colorful felt letters.

 1. Make beginning words with two or three familiar letters.